Jookie262/Guess-The-Number/README.md

 </h1>

 <h4 align = "center">
 A Laboratory Exercise in Computer Programming 2 that implements the Try and Catch Functionality as well as File Handling.
-I make the activity more interesting by adding GUI (Java Swing) with musics and images.
+I make the activity more interesting by adding GUI (Java Swing) with sounds and images.
 </h4>

 ## **Run the Program** 📜